 Animal-Assisted Therapy: Benefits and Implications for Professionals in the Field of Rehabilitation

-| Theses | Contributor(s): Amanda M. Mangalavite, Thomas D. Upton (adviser)
+| Contributor(s):: Amanda M. Mangalavite, Thomas D. Upton (adviser)

 The use of animals for therapeutic purposes has been done for centuries.
 It wasn’t until the 20th century when people began to realize the potential the human-animal interaction had on our overall health.
 Professionals and organizations began to implement animal-assisted therapy (AAT)...

-| Journal Articles | Contributor(s): Bushman, Barbara A.
+| Contributor(s):: Bushman, Barbara A.

 The Effect of Human-Animal Interaction on Human Cardiovascular Health

-| Reports | Contributor(s): Felicia Trembath, Emily Patterson-Kane
+| Contributor(s):: Felicia Trembath, Emily Patterson-Kane

 More than 2,150 Americans die from cardiovascular disease (CVD) daily, an average of 1 death every 40 seconds (Go et al., 2014).
 In any given year, approximately 620,000 Americans suffer their first coronary attack, and 295,000 have a repeat attack.
 Even though rates of CVD declined between 2000...